-The main goal of the Global Compact – the unique United Nations programme for private sector - is to integrate the ten principles in the field of human rights, labour, environment and anti-corruption into the activities of commercial circles worldwide.
+The main mission of the Global Compact – the unique United Nations programme for private sector - is to integrate the ten principles in the field of human rights, labour, environment and anti-corruption, as well as SDGs, into the activities of commercial circles worldwide.

-Integrating the Global Compact principles into corporate values and public acknowledgment of their implementation in practice is a proof of the companies goodwill recognized globally, which are crucial while entering an international level of activities and partnership.
+Integrating the Global Compact principles into corporate values and public acknowledgment of their implementation in practice is a proof of the companies’ responsible practices and goodwill recognized globally, which are crucial while entering an international level of activities and partnership.

 The Global Compact is established in order to encourage companies all over the world to be fully aware of the need to follow the ten principles as well as to learn how to demonstrate their success and achievements in this area to national and global communities.